 ● ● ●

 Editor’s Note: This was originally published in September 2016.
-It has been updated to include information more relevant to the 2018 Annual Enrollment Period.
+It has been updated to include information more relevant to the 2019 Annual Enrollment Period and the 2019 Medicare Communications and Marketing Guidelines.